 Identify a facet of the problem to investigate more deeply

 Develop ideas that they can share with the community to gain a more complex understanding of possible solutions

 Build and test models of their most promising ideas

-Teams work closely with their community partner throughout the program and present their findings in a public forum at the end of the spring semester.
+Teams work closely with their campus community partner throughout the program and present their findings in a public forum at the end of the spring semester.

 Challenge projects have open-ended goals, allowing teams the flexibility to come up with their own innovative solution to address any aspect of the problem they identify related to the challenge.
 Teams will ideally be highly interdisciplinary and passionate about delving deep into their challenge problem.
 Part of their work will include identifying the “grey areas” of challenges and proposing ideas that could potentially bring about a positive change in the existing system.

 The Design Thinking Challenge program will be held June 10-28, 2019.

 To be considered for a project team, you must be able to commit full-time to the entire three week summer session.
 Teams will also be expected to present their work to the campus community in the Fall of 2019 (although exceptions can be made if students will be going abroad).

 Program participants will receive room and board on campus for the duration of the program, and will receive additional compensation for their time.

 The 2019 Design Thinking Challenge application is now closed.